 A: The Alaska Commercial grocery store stocks a wide variety of foods and paper products.
 When arriving by the InterIsland Ferry, you will want to stop at the Alaska Commercial grocery store to purchase your groceries prior to coming out to Changing Tides Inn as the store closes at 8 PM.
 Black Bear Store is a convenience store that opens early and stays open late.
 Black Bear carries some food, sporting goods, and snacks, hunting and fishing licenses, and fuel

 A: Yes.
 The freezer holds three 50 lb. fish boxes

 A: Guest parking is available in front of the wood shed

 A: No. However, we can connect you with excellent saltwater and freshwater charter guides.

 A: Yes.
 There is casual dining available in both Klawock and Craig.

 Q: How can we find out about the Fishing and Hunting regulations?

 A: For all hunting and fishing inquiries you should contact the Alaska Department of Fish and Game in Craig at (907) 826-2948.
-Hunting and fishing licenses may be purchased on-line the Alaska Department of Fish and Game website.
+Hunting and fishing licenses may be purchased on-line at the Alaska Department of Fish and Game website.
 The US Forest Service Craig Ranger District is located in Craig.
 You may contact the Forest Service at 907-826-3271 to purchase maps and request information.